-Paying for Nursing School: 5 Things You Should Know
+Paying for Nursing School: 6 Things You Should Know

-While there’s certainly a range in how much nursing schools cost, depending on the institution, prospective nursing students everywhere should consider a few things before enrolling in their program of choice.
-If you’re worried about the cost of nursing school and how you’ll manage the expense, it’s worth taking the time to review your options for potentially keeping expenses down.
+While there’s certainly a range in how much you'll pay for nursing school, depending on the institution, prospective nursing students everywhere should consider a few things before enrolling.
+If you’re worried about the cost of nursing education, it’s worth taking the time to review your options.

 To help facilitate that, we asked nurses how they handled paying for nursing school.
 Let their advice lead you in a good direction.

-Paying for nursing school: Options and advice to consider
+Paying for nursing school: Options to consider

 2. Get serious about scholarship applications